Actions we Need to Take

 Filtration

-Removing particulate matter from the room air using air filters
+Removing particulate matter and pathogens from the room air using air filters

 Legislation